redhat-actions/metrics/README.md

 # Metrics
 Single Web Page Viewer for CSV Data

-To run using a local web server
+To run using a local web server for development purposes.

 ## Windows
 ```